Devanshi1206/Handwritten_Digit_Recognition/README.md

 ## Data Analysis:

-Supervised Machine learning Technique used is Support Vector Machine which help us give an accuracy of 97.11% .
+The supervised Machine learning Technique used is Support Vector Machine which help us give an accuracy of 97.11% .

 P.S.: If you find this helpful, kindly consider giving it a star rating.
 Thank you!